AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/admin/admin-settings-tab.md

 >
 >Mass-enabling these settings will use a high number of API calls across your team's Salesforce settings.

-1 – Enable “Configure my team’s settings”
+1. Enable “Configure my team’s settings.”

-2 – Enable Team-Wide Sync Settings
+1. Enable Team-Wide Sync Settings.

-3 – Configure how you would like your email activity and most recent MSE activity to be logged to SFDC
+1. Configure how you would like your email activity and most recent MSE activity to be logged to SFDC.

-4 – Enable “Sync Sales Connect Tasks” is optional
+1. Enable “Sync Sales Connect Tasks” is optional.

+>[!NOTE]
+>
-(note: MSE allows you to skip tasks while SFDC does not – so you have to decide how SFDC handles that skipped task)
+>MSC allows you to skip tasks while SFDC does not – so you have to decide how SFDC handles that skipped task.